open-iscsi/targetcli-fb/README.md

 simply installing the version packaged by your favorite Linux distribution is the best way to get it running.

+## Migrating away from a targetcli < 3.0 setup

+Prior to version 3.x, TargetCLI relied on lio-utils for managing the target's startup configuration.
+Unfortunately, rtslib.Config - now used by targetcli and the `/etc/init.d/target` initscript for startup config save and restore operations - is incompatible with the legacy lio-utils config files.

+However, the new initscript has a special provision for this case.
+When attempting to start the target service when there is no `/etc/target/scsi_target.lio` configuration file present, a check is made to see if there is a target configuration currently running on the system.
+If there is, it is assumed to be a keeper, and the initscript will attempt to dump it to the system startup configuration file `/etc/target/scsi_target.lio`.

+When migrating from a lio-utils install, the trick is to prevent the old lio-utils package removal from stopping the service.
+For this, you can simply empty the lio-utils version of `/etc/init.d/target` - or the equivalent location for your Linux distribution.

+Example on Debian:

+        echo > /etc/init.d/target
+        dpkg --purge lio-utils
+        apt-get install targetcli

 ## Building from source

 The packages are very easy to build and install from source as long as